Common QuestionsMy landlord is threatening to evict me

 - The Tenant Survival Guide, from the Tenant Resource and Advisory Centre, has a chapter on evictions.

-- The provincial government's Residential Tenancy Branch website features Starting a Tenancy, which offers information about the rights and responsibilities of tenants and landlords.
+- The provincial government's Residential Tenancy Branch website features Ending a Tenancy, which offers information about how and when a landlord can end a tenancy lawfully.
 Also on the site is Solving Problems, with information about ways to deal with landlord/tenant disputes.

 - The Residential Tenancy Branch website also features How to Apply for Dispute Resolution, which describes the process by which landlords and tenants can apply for a dispute resolution hearing (formerly called "arbitration").